Grilled Cuban Pork Chops

 - 1/2 tsp. ground cumin

-- Trim all visible fat from pork chops and pound them with a meat mallet until they are about 1/2 inch thick.
+- Trim most of the visible fat from pork chops (or not, whichever you prefer) and pound them with a meat mallet until they are about 1/2 inch thick.

-- Mix all marinade ingredients.
-Place the pork chops in single layer in Ziploc bag. add the marinade, and marinate 6-8 hours in refrigerator (or a little longer won’t hurt.)
+- Place the pork chops in single layer in Ziploc bag, add the marinade, and marinate 6-8 hours in refrigerator (or a little longer won’t hurt.)

 - When you’re ready to cook, take the pork chops out of the fridge, remove from marinade, and let them come to room temperature.